-Usage, composition, vocabulary, and literature are integrated into a oneyear college prep program.
+Usage, composition, vocabulary, and literature are integrated into a one-year college prep program.
 Usage focuses on the grammar and mechanics of writing.
 Composition involves the writing process.
 Various types of writing are taught.
 The literature component has textbook selections, as well as longer works.
 Vocabulary is taught both as part of the reading selections and as a separate entity.
-Students write and deliver grade-appropriate oral
+Students write and deliver grade-appropriate oral and multimedia presentations.

-Advanced English 10 (E1004H)
+English 10 Honors (E1004H)

-For the student whose language/composition scores place him or her in the gifted-talented category, Advanced English 10 is an accelerated curriculum.
-It involves a in-depth study of various units.
+Advanced English 10 is an accelerated curriculum.
+It involves an in-depth study of various units.
 Usage and grammar focuses on the skills necessary for effective writing.
 Composition involves the writing process.
 Various types of writing are taught.
 The literature component has many works, as well as poetry, non-fiction, and short stories.
 Vocabulary is taught both as part of the reading selections and as a separate entity.
 Students write and deliver grade-appropriate oral and multimedia presentations.
-Required Summer Reading: The Crystal Cave, Mary Stewart, Left for Dead, Peter Nelson, and Nightfall, Isaac Asimov and Robert Silverberg
+Summer Reading is required: titles to be announced